johnpapa/angular-ngrx-data/docs/publishing-checklist.md

 Only a few of us are authorized to publish the npm package.
 Here is our checklist.

-1. Confirm that the library builds cleanly and that the demo app can use it in production with `npm run build-all`
+1. Confirm that the library builds cleanly and that the demo app can use it in production with `npm run build-all`.

+1. Smoke-test the production app by running `lite-server --baseDir="dist/app"` which runs the prod app in port 3000.

 1. Run `ng lint`.
 Should be clean.